demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ### Playbooks

+#### General Info - app-provisioning-settings List

-> <i>Note:</i> The playbooks provision user information into different applications.
+The playbooks provision user information into different applications.
 The integration instances used for those applications, and the exact action taken when provisioning those users is determined by a Cortex XSOAR list named *app-provisioning-settings*.
 This list needs to be created by the user before beginning the provisioning process.
 The list allows specifying which actions can happen on each instance, and whether every new employee should have a new user on that instance or it’s reserved to a group of select members.
 The list also allows specifying emails that should be notified about users being created, enabled and so on, in a certain instance.
 The structure of the list should be in JSON format.
 For example:
 [
   {